Pilot projects: Digital therapeutic experiments

 Digital therapeutics can be stand-alone treatments for conditions such as depression, or they can be used in combination with medical treatment, such as for cancer.
 Digital therapeutics are not conventional well-being applications, but are clinically proven care methods intended for the treatment of a specific disease or syndrome.
 For more information, see the website of the Digital Therapeutics Alliance (PDF).

-Sitra is funding a project in which the producers and organisers of health services experiment with the practical use of digital therapeutics.
-The aim is to find new digital therapeutics to use in everyday healthcare.
+Sitra funded projects in which the producers and organisers of health services experimented with the practical use of digital therapeutics.
+The aim was to find new digital therapeutics to use in everyday healthcare.

 The experiences and lessons learned from the pilots can be used widely in Finland when introducing digital therapeutics.

-There are six ongoing projects, focused on various different diseases or syndromes.
-The results will be published in summer 2023, when the projects will be completed.
+There were six projects, focused on various diseases or syndromes.

 Better functional capacity for multiple sclerosis (MS) patients